ZBayes/pycodis/README.rst

 pycodis
 =======

+**This repos is originated from https://github.com/smiledaddy/pycodis.
+I fixed a problem recently and maybe i will do more on it. **

 The Python interface to the Codis proxy, used to implement auto-balance and auto-discovery of redis proxy.

 Considering we got used to connection redis with redis-py, we could just change the connection pool on the base of redis-py client.